Cycling South Africa: the complete guide and itinerary (40k words!)

 Sani Pass

-The perception of danger is high in the locals’ mind, especially (but absolutely not only) in the mind of wealthy white people.
-Oftentimes you will be dissuaded to cross certain areas or take certain roads, this is the most difficult part.
+The perception of danger is high in the locals’ minds, especially (but absolutely not only) in the minds of wealthy white people.
+Oftentimes you will be dissuaded from crossing certain areas or taking certain roads, this is the most difficult part.

-There are certainly though some areas which are best avoided, a place like Khayelitsha (one of the biggest informal settlements near Cape Town, home to about one million people living mostly in extreme poverty) is not to be taken lightly.
+There are certainly some areas that are best avoided, a place like Khayelitsha (one of the biggest informal settlements near Cape Town, home to about one million people living mostly in extreme poverty) is not to be taken lightly.

-Walking through the slum with your camera without having a local guiding you is certainly not a good idea, even though a good attitude can keep you safe and even allow to make a lot of friends… but this is definitely not for everyone.
+Walking through the slum with your camera without having a local guide is certainly not a good idea, even though a good attitude can keep you safe and even allow you to make a lot of friends… but this is definitely not for everyone.

 Some precautions are better taken in large cities, as like almost everywhere in the world, there is a higher number of thefts.
 Do not walk at night in areas considered unsafe, you can use Uber, very cheap and safe.